Set oRecordset = oDb.RsOpen(sId, sSource, sParams)

 file - Indicates that a persisted (saved) AdoRecordset object should be restored from the file named in the sSource parameter.
 Corresponds to the ADO adCmdFile value.

 tabledirect - Indicates that the ADO Provider should return all records from the table named in the sSource parameter.
 Corresponds to the ADO adCmdTableDirect value.

 "execute:xxx;" (optional) - Instructs the corresponding ADO Provider how to execute the SQL query.
 The default mode is the synchronous query, i.e. the method waits for the operation result.

 async - Asynchronous query, i.e. the method does not wait for the operation result.
 Corresponds to the ADO adAsyncExecute value.

 asyncfetch - Indicates that the rows defined by the ADO Recordset.CacheSize property are to be read synchronously and any remaining records should be fetched asynchronously.
 Corresponds to the ADO adAsyncFetch value.

 asyncfetchnonblocking - Defines that the main thread will never be blocked while reading is being processed.
-If the requested row is not read, the cursor will be moved to the end.
+If the requested row is not read, then the cursor will be moved to the end.
 Corresponds to the ADO adAsyncFetchNonBlocking value.

 norecords - Defines that the called query/statement does not return any data.
-If so, the data will be discarded and not returned (no AdoRecordset Nothing value).
+If so, then the data will be discarded and not returned (no AdoRecordset Nothing value).
 Corresponds to the ADO adExecuteNoRecords value.

 record - specifies that the called query/statement returns a single row, that has the form of AdoRecord object.
 Corresponds to the ADO adExecuteRecord value.